fbergama/pigfx/README.md

 By now this is a work in progress with a minimum set of features implemented so expect that more functionalities will be added from time to time.

+PiGFX is tested on Raspberry Pi Zero and B+ V1.2.
+It certainly does not work an Raspberry 2/3/4.
+It does also seem to not work on Pi Zero W, although it probably should.

 Here is a preliminary TODO list of what I plan to add in the future: